thibaultCha/Breakoid/README.md

 # Breakoïd
 Breakoïd is a JavaScript bricks breaking game.
 Built for fun and training on free time.
+Playable demo [here](http://thibaultcha.github.io/Breakoid/).

 ![](screen.png)

-## Use it
+## How to
 1. Take a canvas:
 ```html
 <canvas id="canvasid" width="500" height="400">